Terri Logan Jewelry

 Beach Stone Jewelery Handset in Antiqued Sterling Silver

-Terri Logan jewelry is entirely handmade from cutting the beach stones to creating silver settings to hold it.
-Each piece is unique due to the individuality of the stones involved.
+Each piece, entirely handmade from the beach stones to the silver settings, is unique due to the individuality of the stones involved.
 Each stone is bezel-set and many sections have small etched shapes on the back.